QuantEcon/lecture-stats/lectures/bayes_nonconj.md

 ## Prior Distributions

-In order to be able to apply MCMC sampling or VI, `Pyro` and `Numpyro` require  that a prior distribution satisfy special properties:
+In order to be able to apply MCMC sampling or VI, `numpyro` require  that a prior distribution satisfy special properties:

 - we must be able sample from it;
 - we must be able to  compute the log pdf  pointwise;